Sometimes the “life of your dreams” isn’t exactly going the way you’d dreamed it would…

 When I was five years old, my parents opened our home to a little boy, who became my permanent foster brother.
 Some years later, we also fostered his sister.
 Living alongside people who had suffered serious early trauma opened my eyes and heart and I knew from the age of about 12 that I wanted to work in a helping profession.

-Initially I thought this would be through social work, but later experiences of grief and loss, including the negligent death of my baby, my father’s death from cancer, and the ending of a complex 24-year marriage, led me to pursue my own healing through counselling, and I knew that this is my destiny.
+Later experiences of grief and loss, including the negligent death of my second baby, my father’s death from cancer, and the ending of a complex 24-year marriage, led me to pursue my own healing through counselling, which confirmed what I already knew: this is my destiny.
 It has been calling to me for a long time and I know it is the way I want to work with people.

 After completing my Diploma of Counselling, I began my counselling degree, which I have almost completed.
 Throughout the process I have also undertaken additional training in grief and loss and continue with regular supervision, as is standard practice for all registered counsellors.